Hamza4144/FreelancePro/replit.md

 ## Overview

-This is a professional web development agency portfolio website built with a modern full-stack architecture.
-The application showcases SHARP SOL's services, portfolio, and provides a contact form for potential clients.
-It uses a clean, responsive design with a focus on user experience and modern web technologies.
+This is a conversion-focused freelance web development agency website built with modern full-stack architecture.
+The application is designed to immediately convince visitors to contact Sharp Sol for projects through compelling design, results-driven messaging, and conversion psychology.
+Features a dark, modern aesthetic with the Sharp Sol transparent logo and focuses on showcasing real business results rather than just technical features.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design approach: Unique, compelling design that convinces visitors to contact for projects
+Logo: Use transparent background version of Sharp Sol logo
+Focus: Conversion-oriented rather than traditional portfolio approach

 ## System Architecture